pg_tde release notes¶

 - Keyring configuration now uses common JSON API.
 This simplifies code handling and enables frontend tools like

-to read the code thus improving debugging.
+pg_waldumpto read the code thus improving debugging.

 -